NanoComp/meep/doc/docs/Python_Tutorials/Custom_Source.md

     if mp.am_master():
         plt.savefig(
             "forward_vs_backward_flux_spectrum.png",
-            bbox_inches='tight',
+            bbox_inches="tight",
-            dpi=150
+            dpi=150,
         )
 ```

 There are four items to note in this script.
 (1) Since the exact equivalence between the forward and reciprocal calculations only applies to the continuum model, demonstrating agreement using a discretized model typically requires going to fine grid resolutions.
 (In principle, there is an exact discrete version of reciprocity, but that would require more precise attention to how the sources and monitors are discretized.)
 In this example, we found that a resolution of 200 pixels/μm produced sufficient agreement in the flux spectrum between the forward and reciprocal calculations (a high resolution is required to accurately resolve sharp resonant effects).
 (2) Measuring the flux in the normal direction in the forward calculation requires [mode decomposition](../Python_User_Interface.md#mode-decomposition) rather than a Poynting flux monitor.
 (3) To compare the results of the forward and reciprocal calculations, similar to the previous examples, the flux spectrum of the grating structure must be normalized using the flux spectrum of a flat structure.
 (4) A planewave propagating in air in the $+y$ direction would have a wavevector $\vec{k} = \omega(0,1,0)$ with $|\vec{k}|=\omega$.
 However, the 2d unit cell is periodic only in the $x$ direction.
 There are PMLs in the $y$ direction which means $k_y$ is actually irrelevant.
 We could have defined the correct non-zero `k_point` of the `Simulation` object but that would have unnecessarily involved complex fields which doubles the memory consumption and the number of floating-point operations during the time stepping.
 As such, we used a `k_point` of zero.
 This should not affect the results since the boundary conditions in the $y$ direction are irrelevant assuming the PML is sufficiently thick to absorb all incoming waves.
-(For emission at angle $\theta$ from the $+y$ axis, the `k_point` would be $\omega(\sin(\theta),\cos(\theta))$ where $\omega$ is the source/monitor frequency.)
+(For emission in a homogeneous medium with index $n$ at angle $\theta$ from the $+y$ axis, the `k_point` would be $n\omega(\sin(\theta),\cos(\theta))$ where $\omega$ is the source/monitor frequency.
+Note that this is valid for a single frequency.)

 A plot of the results from the forward and backward simulations is shown below.
 There is good agreeement across the entire frequency bandwidth.
 However, there is a significant difference in computational efficiency: the forward calculation had a runtime which was more than three times that of the backward calculation.